 As with human trail running, while you can get by and have fun with the basics, there is a whole range of cool gear out there designed to make trail running with your dog a great experience for you both.
 This dog gear is all perfect for trail running and worth looking into depending on the amount of running you intend to be doing with your dog, and where you’ll be going.

-- Backpack with top handle – so they can carry their own food, water, and poop – and the handle allows you to lift your dog over obstacles if necessary.
+- Backpack with top handle – if your dog wears a backpack then they can carry their own food, water, and poop – and the handle allows you to lift your dog over obstacles if necessary.
+Be careful with weighing them down, though, as they’re not supposed to carry too much weight to avoid injury and strain on their body

-- Core cooling vest – ours has been invaluable for hot summer trail runs with a thick-coated, dark-colored dog
+- Core cooling vest – ours have been invaluable for hot summer trail runs with a thick-coated, dark-colored dog.
+You can read more about this in our reviews of the Ruffwear and Kurgo cooling vests we have for our dog.

 - Waterproof and/or windproof jacket – for cold and/or wet winter runs.
 Our Border Collie technically shouldn’t need a jacket but he looks so sad when out in the rain that at least a waterproof jacket cheers him up as well as helping stop him getting too cold.